VISHALVISHALR/Blended-Labs-2025-26-Even/EX.1 Introduction to AWS IAM/README.md

 # Lab 1 - Introduction to AWS Identity and Access Management (IAM)

-## Title
-Introduction to AWS Identity and Access Management (IAM)

-## Objective
-The objective of this lab is to understand how AWS Identity and Access Management (IAM) controls authentication and authorization in AWS.
-The lab focuses on exploring IAM users and groups, analyzing attached policies, assigning users to appropriate groups based on organizational roles, and validating permissions by testing service access.

 ## Prerequisites
 - Basic understanding of cloud computing concepts